kmassada/kmassada.github.io/_drafts/legacy/2011-10-02-android-desksms-your-sms-on-your-computer.md

 ---
 layout: post
-title: 'Android: DeskSMS, your SMS on your Computer'
+title: "Android: DeskSMS, your SMS on your Computer"
 date: 2011-10-02 09:08:00.000000000 -04:00
 categories:
 - Android